ruseny/international-football-prediction/README.md

 ## Requirements

 Data processing mainly relies on `pandas`, and modelling makes use of `PyCaret` workflows.
-An environment file has been included.
+The project has been conducted in a conda virtual environment, and the environment file is included.